Menel History, Family Crest & Coats of Arms

 The parish of Sowerby in the North Riding of Yorkshire was home to yet another branch of the family.
 "This place, at an early period, was the property of the Lascelles family, who in the reign of Elizabeth granted it to the Meynells, whose descendant Thomas Meynell, Esq., is now lord of the manor."

-Important Dates for the Menel family
+Early History of the Menel family

 Menel Spelling Variations